-The James E. L. Wade Scholarships in history and political science are awarded to high school seniors who have a "B" average or above on high school work, an interest in history or political science as a major, and financial need.
+The James E. L. Wade Scholarships in history and Department of Public and International Affairs are awarded to high school seniors who have a "B" average or above on high school work, an interest in history or political science as a major, and financial need.
 The Wade Scholarships were created by Mr. Wade, who was an early business leader and former Wilmington mayor.
 Student must be enrolled in 15 hours.
-Complete the Financial Aid and Veterans Services Office (FAVSO) web-based scholarship application to be considered.
+Complete the application found on the Financial Aid and Veterans Services Office (FAVSO) Web page.